Novo Hamburgo: Television

 The city has two local TV channels, both broadcast by cable by the Claro operator: Vale TV and TV Feevale.
 Vale TV is a community TV channel available in Novo Hamburgo and neighboring cities that airs programming produced locally in the city.
 TV Feevale is a TV channel belonging to Feevale University.
 It is a local affiliate of Futura that broadcasts primarily educational programming, in addition to local news.

 Sport

 Esporte Clube Novo Hamburgo is major football team in town.
-It is affectionately known as Anilado among fans.
-The club dispute some championships.
-The club was founded on 1 May 1911 by a group of employees of the extinct Adams shoe factory.
+It is affectionately known as the Anilado among fans.
+The club disputes mainly the Campeonato Gaúcho, but it has competed regularly in the Campeonato Brasileiro Série D. The club was founded on 1 May 1911 by a group of employees of the extinct Adams shoe factory.
 Since then, the Hamburguenses could watch in the victories of team the Santa Rosa Stadium.
 The stadium was sold in 2005, and a new stadium was built in 2011, called Estádio do Vale.
+The team's biggest achievement was to win the 2017 Campeonato Gaúcho, the first time since 2000 that a team that wasn't Porto Alegre's powerhouses Grêmio and Internacional won the championship.

 Tennis is another sport very important in Novo Hamburgo.
 The city featured athletes like Fernando Roese, Paulo Taicher, Tomás Behrend, André Heller and André Ghem.

 There are some places that offer tennis courts and host sport competitions such as Sociedade Ginástica, Aliança and Wallau Centro de Esportes.

 In the city, it is also possible to practice or attend games and competitions in tennis, volleyball, punhobol, futsal, archery, handball, bicycle motocross, among other activities.